unacast/deprecated-unacast.github.io/_posts/2016-03-03-building-microservices-with-akka-http.md

 ### Show me the rest of the code
-To complete this example and for clarity's sake, let's look at the ``generateLoginToken`` method that provides a token upon a successful login (I apologize to all scala savants for the possibly messy code, I am still a padawan in this language):
+To complete this example and for clarity's sake, let's look at the ``generateLoginToken`` method that provides a token upon a successful login (I apologize to all scala savants for the possibly messy code):
 <script src="https://gist.github.com/MartinSahlen/f13c2fceb3bf810cf376.js"></script>

 ### Creating your own directives